hanabi/hanabi.github.io/Reference.md

   - Bob knows that in a normal game, since the 5 was one-away from chop, Alice's clue would be a *5's Chop Move*.
   - Bob also knows that in hard variants, the *5's Chop Move* convention is turned off when the player receiving the clue is "loaded' with a play.
 Thus, this must be a *Loaded Play Clue* on the 5.
   - Bob plays the red 4 and will play the 5 on the next turn as red 5.
+- Note that this section does not apply in the *Early Game*, because *Loaded Play Clues* are turned off in the *Early Game*.
+Any number 5 clue given to a one-away-from-chop 5 in the *Early Game* is to be treated as a *5's Chop Move*.

 ### Precedence of Variant-Specific Conventions